 Interventional Cardiology Review (ICR) is a tri-annual journal aimed at assisting physicians to stay abreast of key advances and opinion in interventional cardiology practice.
 ICR provides comprehensive reviews on a range of pertinent issues to support physicians in continuously developing their knowledge and effectiveness in day-to-day clinical practice.

-Led by Editor-in-Chief Simon Kennon, and underpinned by section editors and an editorial board of world-renowned physicians, ICR is comprised of peer-reviewed articles that aim to provide timely updates on the most pertinent issues in the field of heart failure.
+Led by Editor-in-Chief Simon Kennon, and underpinned by section editors and an editorial board of world-renowned physicians, ICR is comprised of peer-reviewed articles that aim to provide timely updates on the most pertinent issues interventional cardiology.

-Frequency: Two print issues per year (May and October); ePub ahead of print throughout the year.
+Frequency: Three print issues per year (Jan, May and September); ePub ahead of print throughout the year.